Kupe: Contention

 There is contention concerning the status of Kupe.
 The contention turns on the authenticity of later versions of the legends, the so-called 'orthodox' versions closely associated with S. Percy Smith and Hoani Te Whatahoro Jury.
 Unlike the attested tribal traditions about Kupe recorded before Smith and Jury, the orthodox version is precise in terms of dates and in offering place names in Polynesia where Kupe is supposed to have lived or departed from.
-The orthodox version also places Kupe hundreds of years before the arrival of the other founding canoes, whereas in the earlier traditions, Kupe is most definitely contemporary with those canoes (Simmons 1976).
+The orthodox version also places Kupe hundreds of years before the arrival of the other founding canoes, whereas in the earlier traditions, Kupe is most definitely contemporary with those canoes.
 In addition, according to legends of the Whanganui and Taranaki regions Kupe was a contemporary of Turi of the Aotea canoe.
-In other traditions, Kupe arrived around the year 1400 on other canoes, including Tainui and Tākitimu (Simmons 1976:20–25).
+In other traditions, Kupe arrived around the year 1400 on other canoes, including Tainui and Tākitimu.

-The orthodox version

-In the "orthodox" version, Kupe was a great chief of Hawaiki who arrived in New Zealand in 925 C.E.
-He left his cousin Hoturapa to drown during a fishing expedition and kidnapped his wife, Kuramarotini, with whom he fled in her great canoe Matawhourua.
+In the "orthodox" version, Kupe was a great chief of Hawaiki who arrived in New Zealand in 925 CE.
+He left his cousin Hoturapa to drown during a fishing expedition and kidnapped his wife, Kūrāmarotini, with whom he fled in her great canoe Matahourua.
 During their subsequent journeys, they overcame numerous monsters and sea demons, including the great octopus named as Te Wheke-a-Muturangi, and discovered New Zealand.
 Returning to Hawaiki, Kupe told of his adventures and persuaded others to migrate with him (Craig 1989:127; see also External links below).